-A professional employer organization (PEO) is a company that lets business owners outsource many of their human resource (HR) needs, including employee onboarding, payroll processing, health insurance and benefits, labor law compliance, and more.
+A professional employer organization (PEO) is a company that lets business owners outsource many of their human resources (HR) needs, including employee onboarding, payroll processing, health insurance and benefits, labor law compliance, and more.

-Best Overall: Justworks
+Best Overall : Justworks

 Justworks was created in 2012 as a simple software platform combined with expert support for payroll, benefits, HR, and compliance.
-Today, Justworks has more than 600 employees and partnerships with major benefits providers like United Healthcare and MetLife.
+Today, Justworks has more than 600 employees and partnerships with major benefits providers like Aetna and MetLife.
 We chose it as the best overall because it’s affordable, easy to set up, and well-suited to helping small business owners who most need its help.

 On the payroll front, Justworks makes it easy to set up full-time, part-time, salaried, or hourly employees, as well as contractors.
 The platform can automate direct deposits or make off-cycle vendor and contractor payments whenever needed.
-Justworks can also automatically file payroll taxes, W-2s, and 1099s and help users stay compliant with changing employment regulations.
+Justworks also can automatically file payroll taxes, W-2s, and 1099s and help users stay compliant with changing employment regulations.

-In terms of benefits, Justworks partners with trusted providers to give employees access to medical, dental, vision, 401(k), and other perks, with plans and prices usually only available to large businesses.
+In terms of benefits, Justworks partners with trusted providers to give employees access to medical, dental, vision, 401(k), and other perks, with plans and prices usually available only to large businesses.

 Justworks streamlines hiring and onboarding with automated HR tools.
 New employees can self-onboard, set up direct deposits, choose benefits, and manage paid time off (PTO) all online.
-Employers can also store a company calendar and directory, handbooks and policies, and employee documents all online for easy access.
+Employers also can store a company calendar and directory, handbooks and policies, and employee documents all online for easy access.

-Finally, Justworks offers a variety of compliance support to take the busyness and worry out of running a business.
+Finally, Justworks offers compliance support to take the busyness and worry out of running a business.
 The software handles withholding, reporting, remitting payroll taxes, and also files W-2s and 1099s.
 Users get access to a suite of online training to help them stay compliant with state and city harassment requirements.
 Justworks also offers live and online support for workers' compensation, COBRA management, unemployment insurance filings, wage garnishment, and more.